Johan Christian Dahl: Death

 Dahl died after a brief illness and was buried on 17 October 1857 in Dresden.
-In 1902, a statue of Dahl by Norwegian sculptor Ambrosia Tønnesen (1859–1948) was erected on the facade of the West Norway Museum of Decorative Art in Bergen.
+In 1902, a statue of Dahl by Norwegian sculptor Ambrosia Tønnesen (1859–1948) was erected on the facade of the Permanenten in Bergen.
 In 1934, his remains were brought back to Norway and buried in the cemetery of St. Jacob's Church (Sankt Jakob kirke) in Bergen.

 J.C.
 Dahl occupies a central position in Norwegian artistic life of the first half of the 19th century.
 His Romantic yet naturalistic interpretations of Norwegian scenery were greatly admired in Norway as well as on the European continent, particularly in Denmark and Germany.

 Honors

 Dahl had both the Order of Vasa and Order of St. Olav bestowed on him by the King of Sweden and Norway.
 He also received the Order of Dannebrog from Denmark.
 The three honors testify to his extraordinary cultural impact throughout Scandinavia.

 Notable works

 Many of his works may be seen in Dresden, notably a large picture titled Norway and Storm at Sea.
 The Bergen Kunstmuseum in Bergen, Norway, contains several of his more prominent works, including Måbødalen (1851), Fra Stedje i Sogn (1836), Hjelle i Valdres (1850), Lysekloster (1827), Stedje i Sogn (1836) and Bjerk i storm (1849).

 The National Museum of Art, Architecture and Design - The National Gallery, Oslo has a large collection of his works, including Vinter ved Sognefjorden (1827), Castellammare (1828), Skibbrudd ved den norske kyst (1832), Hellefoss (1838), Fra Stalheim (1842), Fra Fortundalen (1842) and Stugunøset på Filefjell (1851).
 Significant works (with their titles in Norwegian) include the following: